farrell-dan/concordia-react-ecosystem/README.md

 React router comes with a special variant of Link called NavLink.
 The difference is that it can tell whether it's linking to the current page.

-Here's the documentation for this component: https://reactrouter.com/docs/en/v6/components/nav-link
+The link to the documentation keeps changing, so you'll have to google it.

 Use this component to add a little underline + color change for the active link.